nhsuk/redesign-frontend-kit/README.md

 ## Deploying

-Following a successful pull request and merge, the code will automatically be deployed to our <a href="https://nhsuk-redesign.azurewebsites.net">NHS.UK prototype and example website</a>.
+Following a successful pull request and merge, the code will automatically be deployed to our <a href="https://nhsuk-redesign.azurewebsites.net">NHS.UK prototyping and example website</a>.